mbarkhau/sbk/lit/040_impl_overview.md

 ### Mnemonic for Memory

+> [Stop puking bits!][href_yt_kaminsky_mnemonics]
+>
+> &mdash; Dan Kaminsky

+[href_yt_kaminsky_mnemonics]: https://youtu.be/xneBjc8z0DE?t=2460

 From personal experience I know that it is possible to remember phone numbers, mathematical constants, poems or an old ICQ number even after multiple decades.
-In light of this, a `brainkey` can be a reasonable choice to generate a wallet, provided you are diligent and regularly practice recall of the `brainkey`, so you build up a habit.
+In light of this, a `brainkey` can be a reasonable choice to generate a wallet, provided you are diligent and regularly practice ([spaced repetition][href_wiki_spaced_repetition]) recall of the `brainkey`, so you build up a habit.

+[href_wiki_spaced_repetition]: https://en.wikipedia.org/wiki/Spaced_repetition

 SBK uses a mnemonic encoding that is designed to help with memorization of the `brainkey`.
 The format is designed with the following in mind: